ryanpaulanderson/cfb-data/.roo/rules/01-general.md

 These are the expectations and standards for all coding contributions to this repository, whether via human or AI developer (e.g., ChatGPT Codex). **All code, documentation, and tests must strictly follow these requirements.**

-## Documentation for API
-An offline copy of the api documentation website which utilizes swagger can be found within the api_reference directory that is provided for you at setup time.
-Reference this to understand the api, its inputs, outputs, etc.

 ## Formatting and Style

 - **Black formatting:** All code must be auto-formatted using [`black`](https://github.com/psf/black) before commit.
 No exceptions.